mezantrop/ts-warp/ns/README.md

 NS-Warp uses an IP subnet to define Name to IP translation Table (NIT), to temporary associate hostnames with IP-addresses from NIT before supplying them to TS-Warp.

-**Please note, NS-Warp is on early testing stage.
-Use it with extra caution in a testing environment**.

 ### Installation

 ```sh